Establishing Patient Rapport

 English proficiency.
 Provide language assistance services such as bilingual staff and interpreter services at all points of contact for patients with limited English proficiency.

 Position yourself, whenever possible, at eye level with your patients.
 Healthcare providers who sit are perceived to spend more time with their patients than healthcare providers who stand for the same amount of time.
 Try to maintain eye contact with patients while they’re talking, rather than writing or looking in a chart.
 Listen to the patient’s tone of voice and watch the body language: either or both may not be consistent with what the patient is saying.

 Nod.
 Ask questions, or comment on a patient’s efforts to change a health behavior.
 You can also paraphrase what patients say to check your understanding.

 Some patients have cultural beliefs that can affect compliance with treatment.
 They may be trying alternative therapies, such as herbal medicine.
-In fact, current estimates suggest that as many as one-third of Americans use at least one herbal remedy.
+In fact, current estimates suggest that as many as one-third of Americans use at least 1 herbal remedy.
 Or they may view the role of a health care provider less as final authority and more as an influence when it comes to adhering to their care.